quorten/quorten-blog1/_posts/2020-11-04-covid19-strikes-back.md

 with issues this large, and that is fundamental because you can't financially sustain some types of such large disaster preparation resources like staffing of registered nurses on every ordinary year.

+What was the tiny circumstantial change that lead up to this surge?
+I think, in hindsight, yes, it's the weather.
+Cooler climates, COVID-19 lasts a bit longer in the air.
+Correspondingly, increased use of climate control systems that minimize air exchanges with the outdoors to minimize the amount of energy that must be spent to heat the air.
+And, simply the fact that the outdoors are less pleasurable, yes people are spending more time, especially for social gatherings, indoors.
+That means COVID-19 air with sufficient viral load to infect is more of a problem.
+Just that, remember, yes, the effect of weather on infections is always delayed by 1-2 weeks, that's how long it takes to become symptomatic.
+This is also why I was confused in the spring trying to understand if the weather really did have that big of an effect or if it was just that COVID-19 was running out of other places to spread to in Minnesota.

 So, yeah, here we are, but in many European and American areas, we have the particular additional problem of "lockdown fatigue."
 Many